ryan4yin/video2chars/README.md

 >p.s. only test on linux

-First you need to make sure that you can use `ffmpeg` in shell. then install video2chars:
+First you need to make sure that you can use `ffmpeg` in shell.
+Typical desktop linux distributions come with it.
+If not, install ffmpeg first.

+then install video2chars:
 ```
 pip install video2chars